lubuntu-team/new-release/README.md

     1. Announce on the [lubuntu-users](https://lists.ubuntu.com/mailman/listinfo/lubuntu-users) and [lubuntu-devel](https://lists.ubuntu.com/mailman/listinfo/lubuntu-devel) mailing lists.
  1. Scan social media and see if anyone is pointing out any reproducible bugs that we can file.
  1. Edit [the Phab sidebar](https://phab.lubuntu.me/home/menu/configure/global/).
+ 1. Update [the Testing wiki](https://phab.lubuntu.me/w/testing/) with the new release.

 After the codename is announced and `base-files` is uploaded: